 Train with Trainer Ht.
 You should start with Trainer Ht because it doesn’t require a large set of utterances.
 As long as there are enough utterances to disambiguate the intents, your skill will be able to resolve user input.

 If you get a Something’s gone wrong message when you try to train your skill, then you may not have added a sufficient number of utterances to support training.
 First off, make sure that you have at least two intents with at least two (or preferable more) utterances each.
-If you haven’t added enough utterances, add a few more then train your bot.
+If you haven’t added enough utterances, add a few more then train your skill.

 Refine your corpus, retrain with Trainer Ht.
 Repeat as necessary—training is an iterative process.